Praveenramisetti76/agri-connect/README.md

-AgriConnect
-AgriConnect is a comprehensive digital marketplace platform designed to connect farmers directly with buyers, eliminating middlemen and ensuring fair prices for agricultural products.
+AgriConnect - Digital Marketplace for Farmers AgriConnect is a digital marketplace designed to connect farmers directly with buyers, eliminating middlemen and ensuring fair prices for agricultural products.
+It features a voice-based intelligent assistant to help farmers and buyers interact easily and efficiently.

-Key Innovation: Voice-Based Intelligent Assistant AgriConnect's voice-based chatbot is a groundbreaking feature that revolutionizes how farmers interact with technology:
+Key Innovation: Voice-Based Intelligent Assistant Speech-to-Text & Text-to-Speech: Enables farmers with limited literacy to use voice commands in their native language.

-Speech-to-Text & Text-to-Speech: Allows farmers with limited literacy to use voice commands in their native language Role-Based Intelligence: Automatically detects whether you're a farmer or buyer and adapts functionality accordingly Multilingual Support: Operates in English, Hindi, and Telugu to serve diverse rural communities Function-Rich Interface: Performs complex tasks like product management and order tracking through simple voice instructions This technology bridges the digital divide for rural farmers who may have limited literacy or technical skills, making advanced e-commerce accessible to all.
+Role-Based Intelligence: Automatically detects whether the user is a farmer or buyer, adjusting functionality accordingly.

+Multilingual Support: Available in English, Hindi, and Telugu to cater to diverse rural communities.

+Function-Rich Interface: Allows users to perform tasks like product management, order tracking, and getting farming tips via simple voice commands.

 Project Overview
-AgriConnect aims to revolutionize the agricultural supply chain by:
+AgriConnect aims to transform the agricultural supply chain by:

-Providing farmers with a direct channel to sell their products Enabling buyers to source fresh, local produce directly from farmers Supporting sustainable and organic farming practices Offering educational resources about organic farming methods Facilitating transparent and efficient ordering and delivery processes Empowering users through voice-command technology to overcome literacy and technical barriers Features
+Providing farmers with a direct channel to sell their products.

+Enabling buyers to source fresh, local produce directly from farmers.

+Supporting sustainable and organic farming practices.

+Offering educational resources about organic farming methods.

+Facilitating transparent ordering and delivery processes.

+Empowering users through voice-command technology to overcome literacy and technical barriers.

-Voice Assistant Capabilities
+Features
 For Farmers
-Add Products: "I want to sell 50 kg of organic tomatoes for 40 rupees per kg" Update Products: "Change the price of my tomatoes to 45 rupees" (work in progress) Check Orders: "Show me all my pending orders" or "What orders came in today?"(work in progress) Get Farming Tips: "How do I deal with aphids on my tomato plants?"
-Weather Forecasts: "What's the weather forecast for Hyderabad for the next 3 days?"(work in progress) For Buyers- (work in progress)
-Search Products: "Find organic vegetables under 50 rupees per kg" Place Orders: "I want to order 10 kg of those tomatoes" Track Orders: "What's the status of my order number 12345?"
-Get Product Information: "Tell me more about the organic farming methods used" Platform Features
-For Farmers
-Complete product management (add, edit, delete)
-Order fulfillment workflow
-Profile management
-Sales analytics dashboard
+Product Management: Add, edit, or delete products using voice commands.

+Order Fulfillment: Track pending orders and get order summaries.

+Sales Analytics Dashboard: Track sales performance and trends.

+Get Farming Tips: Receive advice and guidance on farming practices.

+Weather Forecasts: Stay updated on weather conditions for informed farming decisions.

 For Buyers
-Browse marketplace products
-View detailed product information
-Place and track orders
-Manage profile and preferences
+Search Products: Find products by price or category.

+Place Orders: Order fresh produce directly from farmers.

+Track Orders: Monitor the status of orders.

+Product Information: Learn about organic farming methods and product details.

 For Administrators
-User management and verification
+User Management: Manage and verify user accounts.

-Content moderation
-System monitoring
-Analytics dashboard
+Content Moderation: Ensure platform content meets quality standards.

+System Monitoring: Monitor platform health and performance.

 General Features
-Multilingual interface (English, Hindi, Telugu)
+Multilingual Interface (English, Hindi, Telugu).

-Secure authentication and authorization
+Secure authentication and authorization.

-Responsive design for mobile, tablet and desktop
+Responsive design for mobile, tablet, and desktop.

-Image upload for products with cloud storage Transparent pricing and transaction history
+Image upload for products with cloud storage.

+Transparent pricing and transaction history.

 Technical Implementation
 Voice Assistant Architecture
-Speech-to-Text: Powered by AssemblyAI for accurate transcription in multiple languages Natural Language Processing: OpenAI GPT models for understanding user intent and context Function Calling: Structured actions mapped to platform functionality
+Speech-to-Text: Powered by AssemblyAI for accurate transcription in multiple languages.

+Natural Language Processing: OpenAI GPT models for understanding user intent and context.

+Function Calling: Actions mapped to platform functionality.

-Text-to-Speech: ElevenLabs voices for natural-sounding responses Tech Stack
+Text-to-Speech: ElevenLabs voices for natural-sounding responses.

-Frontend
-React.js with Redux for state management
-React Router for navigation
-Tailwind CSS for responsive design i18next for internationalization
-OpenAI API integration for intelligent chatbot
+Tech Stack
-Web Speech API and third-party voice services
+Frontend: React.js with Redux, Tailwind CSS, OpenAI API, Web Speech API, third-party voice services.

-Backend
-Node.js with Express
-MongoDB for database
-Mongoose ORM
-JWT for authentication
-Multer for file uploads
-Cloudinary for image storage
+Backend: Node.js with Express, MongoDB, Mongoose, JWT for authentication, Multer for file uploads, Cloudinary for image storage.

 Getting Started
 Prerequisites
 Node.js (v14.0.0 or higher)

 npm or yarn

 MongoDB instance

-API keys for OpenAI, AssemblyAI, and ElevenLabs Installation
+API keys for OpenAI, AssemblyAI, and ElevenLabs

+Installation
-Clone the repository
+Clone the repository:

+bash
+Copy
+Edit
 git clone https://github.com/yourusername/agri-connect.git
 cd agri-connect
-Install dependencies for the root, client, and server npm install cd client && npm install cd ../server && npm install
+Install dependencies for the root, client, and server:

+bash
+Copy
+Edit
+npm install
+cd client && npm install
+cd ../server && npm install
 Create .env file in the server directory with the following variables:

+bash
+Copy
+Edit
 PORT=5000
 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret